NilsNathorst/FakeNews/README.md

  - The assignment was to build a "fake-news" site including authors, articles, publish dates etc.. i chose to get real articles using an API, link below!

 ## Motivation
-At first i wanted to build this using PDO/Sqlite3 but it turned out to be abit over my head.
-But i still wanted to make it abit more interesting than just arrays of articles i'd write myself.
+At first i wanted to build this using PDO/Sqlite3 but i turned out to be in over my head.
+But i still wanted to make it more interesting than just arrays of articles i would've written myself.

 ## Tech/framework used